Changing Landscape with NLCD: Viewer and Dashboard Help

 Zoom in and out of the map using the + and - tools located in the upper left corner of the map.
 Alternatively, use the scroll wheel on your mouse.

 To pan around the map, left-click on the map and hold the left mouse button while dragging.
 The cursor will turn into hand while the pan is active.
-If you get "lost" on your map and need to go back to the big picture, use the Default View (Home new) button in the upper left.
+If you get "lost" on your map and need to go back to the big picture, use the Default View (Home) button in the upper left.

 previous_next Previous Extent, Next Extent